What Percent Of Customers Leave Reviews

 • Set up a one-click, mobile-first review form with media uploads.

-• Build email and SMS flows with optimal timing based on product type.
+• Build email and SMS flows with optimal timing.

-• Integrate review collection with your loyalty program for balanced incentives.
+• Integrate review collection with your loyalty program.

-• Implement moderation rules and automate spam/fake detection.
+• Implement moderation rules to automate spam detection.

 • Measure, iterate, and test variations.